fjwright/Run-REDUCE/docs/InstallAndRun.md

 [Run-REDUCE-FX.jar](https://github.com/fjwright/Run-REDUCE-FX/releases/latest/download/Run-REDUCE-FX.jar)
 (by clicking on the link) and save it somewhere convenient, such as your home directory or the directory in which you store your REDUCE projects.
-You can then run Run-REDUCE-FX as an executable file by executing the shell command
+You can then run Run-REDUCE-FX by executing the shell command

     java --module-path JavaFXlibrary --add-modules javafx.controls,javafx.fxml,javafx.web -jar Run-REDUCE-FX.jar